-The Fed's quarterly Summary of Economic Projections (SEP) draws too much attention to single-point estimates, conveys a sense of certainty, and is prone to misinterpretation.
-It should be redesigned with three goals in mind: (1) in addition to the Fed's baseline forecast, it should include estimates of forecast uncertainties and appropriate paths of monetary policy associated with them; (2) it should provide a framework for the Fed to analyze and consider monetary policy under different situations and contingency planning; and (3) the forecasts of the appropriate Fed funds rate should not commit the Fed to a policy path.
+The Fed's Quarterly Forecast Updates: Suggestions for Revamping.
+The Fed's quarterly Summary of Economic Projections (SEPs) draw too much attention to single point estimates and convey sense of certainty and are prone to misinterpretation.
+They should be redesigned with three goals in mind: 1) in addition to the Fed's baseline forecast they should include estimates of forecast uncertainties and appropriate paths of monetary policy associated with them, 2) they should provide a framework for the Fed to analyze and consider monetary policy under different situations and contingency planning, and 3) the forecasts of the appropriate Fed funds rate should not commit the Fed to a policy path.

-The current SEPs have the benefit of incorporating the forecasts of all FOMC members, including the inputs of the Bank presidents that reflect their diverse opinions and anecdotal evidence from the districts.
+The current SEPs have the benefit of incorporating the forecasts of all FOMC members, including the inputs of the Bank Presidents that reflect their diverse opinions and anecdotal evidence from the districts.
 However, the SEPs are limited and prone to misinterpretation.
-The Fed's central tendency and range of forecasts in the SEPs are simply the bands of the baseline ("best") forecasts of the FOMC members (the central tendency throws out the three highest and three lowest forecasts) and do not reflect forecast uncertainties, as they are often perceived.

-Since 2010, real GDP growth in the year following the FOMC's December forecasts has been outside the Fed's forecast central tendency in seven out of nine years and outside the range in six years (Levy 2018).
-The median FOMC member forecast of the Fed funds rate forecast at year-end-the so-called median dot-is too frequently perceived to be a binding commitment.
+The Fed's central tendency and range of forecasts in the SEPs are simply the bands of the baseline ("best") forecasts of the FOMC members (the central tendency throws out the three highest and three lowest forecasts), and do not reflect forecast uncertainties, as they are often perceived.
+Since 2010, real GDP growth in the year following the FOMC's December forecasts has been outside of the Fed's forecast central tendency in seven out of nine years and outside the range in six years (Levy, 2018).
+The median FOMC member forecast of the Fed funds rate forecast at year end-the so-called median "dot"-is too frequently perceived to be a binding commitment.
 It is noteworthy that in recent years, the futures market has provided more accurate forecasts of the Fed funds rate than the FOMC's median dot.

 The FOMC's forecasts may have other problems.
-Member forecasts may be based on different assumptions about what they consider "appropriate monetary policy," so their individual forecasts may not be comparable and combining them may be biased.
+Member forecasts may be based on different assumptions about what they consider "appropriate monetary policy", so their individual forecasts may not be comparable and combining them may be biased.
 The Fed's inflation forecasts may be constrained by its 2 percent target.
-The Fed knows that its forecasts provide important forward guidance, and this may affect the forecasts provided by the FOMC members.
-Moreover, the Fed governors may be constrained because their forecasts tend not to stray too far from the senior Fed staff FRB/US model forecasts.
+The Fed knows that its forecasts provide important forward guidance, and this may affect what they forecast.
+Moreover, the Fed Governors may be constrained because their forecasts tend not to stray too far from the senior Fed staff FRB/US model forecasts.

 The Fed is aware of these challenges and would like to emphasize the conditionality of monetary policy.
-Federal Reserve Bank of Cleveland president Loretta Mester has identified key issues in uncertainties and recommended changes, including providing estimates of confidence bands around the SEPs (Mester 2016).
-Fed researchers David Reifschneider and Peter Tulip analyzed forecasting uncertainties and found that the Fed's median forecasts of real GDP plus or minus the twenty-year moving average of the root mean squared errors (RMSEs) computed from a blend of real GDP forecasts by the Fed and other government and private sector forecasters captured approximately 70 percent of actual outcomes (Reifschneider and Tulip 2017).
+Federal Reserve Bank of Cleveland President Loretta Mester has identified key issues in uncertainties and recommended changes, including providing estimates of confidence bands around the SEP projections (Mester, 2016).
+Fed researchers David Reifschneider and Peter Tulip analyzed forecasting uncertainties and found that the Fed's median forecasts of real GDP plus or minus the 20-year moving average of the root mean squared errors (RMSE) computed from a blend of real GDP forecasts by the Fed and other government and private sector forecasters captured approximately 70 percent of actual outcomes (Reifschnieder and Tulip, 2017).

 Reflecting these observations, the Fed now shows charts of those calculated 70 percent confidence intervals around the FOMC's median forecasts, but they are not included in the SEPs, so they do not get much attention.
-Instead, they and other measures of uncertainty and balances of risks are included in the back of the FOMC meeting minutes released with a three-week lag.
+Instead, they and other measures of uncertainty and balances of risks are included in the back of the FOMC meeting minutes released with a three week lag.